Unity-Technologies/unity-cloud-asset-manager-for-blender/README.md

 ### System requirements

-To use the AM4 Blender add-on, you need Python 3.x installed on your machine.
+To build the AM4 Blender add-on, you need Python 3.x installed on your machine.

+To install and use the AM4 Blender add-on, you need:
+- Blender 3.x installed on your machine
+- A (Unity account)[TODO-placeholder] to access Unity Cloud services

 ### Supported platforms